lisacf/lisacf.github.io/tutorials/svelte/getting-started.md

 ---
 # Getting Started with Svelte

 Welcome! 🎉 This walkthrough is built for beginners.
 We’ll move step-by-step through the basics of Svelte, explaining each detail along the way.
-If you’ve done a bit of HTML, CSS, or JavaScript before, that’s great—but don’t worry if you’re new to some concepts.
-We’ll cover everything you need to know.
+If you’ve done a bit of HTML, CSS, or JavaScript before that will help.
+I'll dive into detailed explanations of how Svelte works along the way.

 Before diving in here, make sure you’ve: